neilramaswamy/structured-streaming/docs/guides/watermarks/overview.md

 ## Watermark required when aggregrating data and using append output mode

-- **Error message**: "Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without watermark".
-- **Error message explained**: The error message indicates that you’re using append mode for writing aggregated data, but your DataFrame lacks a watermark.
-In other words, you’re trying to use append mode on an aggregated DataFrame without specifying an event-time column or a watermark.
-- **Solution**:

-  - **Apply a watermark**: You must apply a watermark to your DataFrame if you want to use append mode on an aggregated DataFrame.
+Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without watermark.
+This is by design.
+You must apply a watermark to the DataFrame if you want to use append mode on an aggregated DataFrame.

-  - **Event-time Column**: Ensure that your aggregation has an event-time column (usually a timestamp).
-  - **Group and aggregate**: Group the data by a window (time interval) and compute the desired aggregation (e.g., count).
-  - **Call .withWatermark()**: Apply .withWatermark("timestamp", "10 minutes") (replace with your actual timestamp column and watermark duration).
-  - **Perform Aggregation**: Perform the aggregation (such as groupBy and count) after applying the watermark.
+**Error message**: "Append output mode not supported when there are streaming aggregations on streaming DataFrames/DataSets without watermark".

 ## Example